mvarga1989/An_awesome_list_of_GNSS_tables/README.md

 # An awesome list of useful GNSS tables
+In this document we collect tables which are useful for GNSS community.

-## International GNSS service Official Orbit and Clock Products
+## International GNSS service (IGS) Official Orbit and Clock Products
 | Type      | Accuracy   | Latency     | Updates   | Interval  |
 |-----------|------------|-------------|-----------|-----------|
 | Broadcast | ~100 cm    | real time   | N/A       | daily     |